 At Canadian Feed The Children (CFTC), we dedicate ourselves to our mission to unlock children’s potential through community-led action in Canada and around the world.
 CFTC delivers development programs through local partners that have positive, meaningful, and sustained impact on children’s lives and on the self-sufficiency of their families and communities.
 Currently operating in five countries (Bolivia, Ethiopia, Ghana, Uganda, and in Indigenous communities in Canada), we are an award-winning, Imagine Canada Standards-accredited agency at the leading edge of practice in the development sector.
 Our vision is a world in which children thrive free from poverty.
 We support sustainable, long-term, community-led approaches to make our vision a reality.

-We are looking for skilled and passionate individuals to join our Board of Directors.
+We are looking for a skilled and passionate individual to join our Board of Directors.
 There is an exciting atmosphere of transformation and possibility at CFTC.
 Joining our Board will provide you with an excellent opportunity to contribute to impactful community-led initiatives, knowing that you are volunteering with others who share similar values.
 With strong, shared values as touchstones we are able to act with honesty and integrity to deliver our mission.
 You will also expand your abilities while contributing to strategic leadership dedicated to the best practices in non-profit organizational governance, effectiveness and impact.